Tempest Coding Guide

-- The rand_name() function from tempest.lib.common.utils.data_utils should be used anywhere a resource is created with a name.
+- The rand_name() function from tempest.common.utils.data_utils should be used anywhere a resource is created with a name.
 Static naming should be avoided to prevent resource conflicts.

 - If the execution of a set of tests is required to be serialized then locking can be used to perform this.
 See AggregatesAdminTest in tempest.api.compute.admin for an example of using locking.